 The story of Jesus does not begin with the gospels, and He did not live his life in a vacuum.
 Jesus was the Word made flesh (John 1:14), and His purpose is to save His people from their sins.
-There are many Old Testament prophecies that Jesus fulfilled to prove that He is the Messiah and not just a good teacher or a prophet.
+There are many Old Testament prophecies that Jesus fulfilled to prove that He is the Messiah, not just a good teacher or prophet.
 When we read the gospel of Matthew, we find an often repeated phrase, “that it might be fulfilled.”

+When you read the Old Testament, look for promises of Jesus’s first and second coming.
+An easy way to do this is to read the gospels and cross-references to Old Testament verses.
 The New Testament alone cannot prove who Jesus is; without the Old Testament, there is nothing to prove.
 The Bible is a whole book, both Old and New Testaments, and in reality, the Old Testament isn’t old; it’s just first.
 We wouldn’t know what the New Covenant is without Jeremiah 31:31-40 and Ezekiel 36:22-28.
 Let the New Testament help you get to know the Old Testament, and let the Old Testament give you a deeper and fuller understanding of the New Testament.
-If you’ve ever struggled with Leviticus, read Hebrews and learn how to see Jesus in the sacrificial system, Leviticus will take on another level of interest after you do.
+If you’ve ever struggled with Leviticus, read Hebrews, and learn how to see Jesus in the sacrificial system, Leviticus will take on another level of interest after you do.